Evan-Coleman/Navius/docs/contributing/CONTRIBUTING.md

 ## License

 By contributing to Navius, you agree that your contributions will be licensed under the project's [Apache License 2.0](LICENSE).

+- [Development Process](/docs/contributing/development-process.md) - How to contribute code